Bisimilarity of diagrams: Decidability in diagrams

 If the algorithm does not fail, construct a formula $\Phi$ from $var$ and $lin$ as previously and check if it is satisfiable using the existential theory of invertible matrices.
 The formula $\Phi$ is non-deterministically constructed in polynomial time and so is of polynomial size.
-So, this algorithm is in NPSPACE and again, by Savitch's theorem \cite{savitch70}, since NPSPACE = PSPACE: \begin{theorem} Knowing if a finitary diagram satisfies a positive finitary formula (either in reals or in rationals) is decidable in PSPACE. \end{theorem}
+So, this algorithm is in NPSPACE and again, by Savitch's theorem \cite{savitch70}, since NPSPACE = PSPACE: \begin{theorem} Knowing if a finitary diagram satisfies a positive finitary formula (either in real or in rational numbers) is decidable in PSPACE. \end{theorem}

-\begin{example} Let us consider the following positive finitary formula $\phi = [1]\langle\bigl(\begin{smallmatrix}1\\0\end{smallmatrix}\bigr)\rangle\langle\bigl(\begin{smallmatrix}1&1\end{smallmatrix}\bigr)\rangle\top$.
-It is not hard to check that $F,0 \vDash \phi$, and so that $G,a \vDash \phi$ (you can unroll the algorithm, the identities will give a solution of the problem of matrices).
+\begin{example} Let us consider the following positive finitary formula It is not hard to check that $F,0 \vDash \phi$, and so that $G,a \vDash \phi$ (you can unroll the algorithm, the identities will give a solution of the problem of matrices).
 Let $H$ be the following diagram:

 We will show that $H, 0 \not\vDash \phi$, and that $H$ is not bisimilar to $F$ and $G$.
 Let us unroll the algorithm on $H$, $0$ and $\phi$.
 We are in the first case, and we create a fresh variable $X_1$ and $var := [(X_1,1)]$.
 We then continue the algorithm with $H$, $0$, $X_1$ and $\langle\bigl(\begin{smallmatrix}1\\0\end{smallmatrix}\bigr)\rangle\langle\bigl(\begin{smallmatrix}1&1\end{smallmatrix}\bigr)\rangle\top$.
 We are then in the last case, and we can only choose $1$ without failing.
 So, $var = [(X_1,1);(X_2,2)]$ and $lin = [\bigl(\begin{smallmatrix}1\\0\end{smallmatrix}\bigr).X_1 = X_2.\bigl(\begin{smallmatrix}1\\0\end{smallmatrix}\bigr)]$.
 We continue with $H$, $1$, $X_2$ and $\langle\bigl(\begin{smallmatrix}1&1\end{smallmatrix}\bigr)\rangle\top$.
 We still are in the last case and we can only choose $2$ without failing.
 So, $var = [(X_1,1);(X_2,2);(X_3,1)]$ and $lin = [\bigl(\begin{smallmatrix}1\\0\end{smallmatrix}\bigr).X_1 = X_2.\bigl(\begin{smallmatrix}1\\0\end{smallmatrix}\bigr);\bigl(\begin{smallmatrix}1&1\end{smallmatrix}\bigr).X_2 = X_3.\bigl(\begin{smallmatrix}0&1\end{smallmatrix}\bigr)]$.
 Let us prove that we cannot solve this problem of invertible matrices.
 If we could, we would have that: